jbtronics/settings-bundle/docs/usage/forms.md

 To get a form builder containing form fields for the parameters of a settings class, you can use the `SettingsFormFactoryInterface`.
 There is the `createSettingsFormBuilder()` method to create a form builder for a single settings class, where each form field is a direct child of the form builder.
 Use the `createMultiSettingsFormBuilder()` method, if you wanna create a form for multiple settings classes at once.
 In the case of the multi-settings form, the root form builder contains a subform for each settings class.

-The data of the form builder is already assigned to the passed instance of the settings class, so that the form fields are already filled with the current values of the settings class and changes to the form fields are automatically reflected in the settings instance.
+The data of the form builder is already assigned to the passed instance of the settings class, so the form fields are already filled with the current values of the settings class and changes to the form fields are automatically reflected in the settings instance.

 The form builder can be used as normal, and you can add additional (non-mapped) forms fields, etc. to it.
 To build a simple settings form, you have to just add a submit button to the form builder, check for form submission and save the settings.